When it comes to sexual health, there are lots of things you can do to minimise the risks of contracting STIs and HIV.

 Oral sex is a high risk for other STIs, including gonorrhoea, syphilis and chlamydia.
 These infections can be transmitted easily between both partners.

-If your having condomless oral sex then you should be getting a sexual health check up every 3 months.
+If you're having condomless oral sex then you should be getting a sexual health check-up every 3 months.
 Testing for a range of STIs is available from our m-test service.